Customer Service What? The best "Customer Service blog"!

 There is much to be said about what your customer’s expectations are and what are the customer’s expectations as defined by a given business?
 Meikah at Customer Service, Global Watch has started to take a few swings at this.
 It’s worth the reading.

-However what she has signaled out is the customer expectation from a business perspective as defined by good marketing.
+However, what she has signaled out is that the customer expectation from a business perspective is defined by good marketing.
 Is this wrong?
 Actually its ok as long as you are careful to meld what the customers really expect from a business or product with the business defined perceptions.
 In the list cited by Meikah the focus is on creating emotional triggers that move the customer to making a purchase.

 This is good right?
 Yes and no, in most all cases.
-It appeals to the emotional instincts of the buyer but doesn't really address expectations and often more than not leaves the customer empty.
-Think about it, how many times have u gone into a store or restaurant and felt let down by the expected experience, or bought a product and felt left holding less than what your expectations were.
+It appeals to the emotional instincts of the buyer but doesn't really address expectations and often, more than not, leaves the customer empty.
+Think about it, how many times have u gone into a store or restaurant and felt let down by the expected experience, or bought a product and were left holding less than what your expectations were.
 And this applies to B2B businesses and products or services as well.

 Perhaps defining expectations should be done differently.